HebaAly71/Movies-ETL/README.md

 #### 2) challenge.ipynb
 #### 3) config.py

+Please note that I couldn't upload the ratings.csv and kaggle_metadata.csv files since they were too large.
+I tried the lfs but it didn't work either.
+I asked the TA they told me its okay as long as I can upload the code.

 ### Assumptions:

 1) We are assuming that data in some of the columns (i.e. budget, box office, running time, and release date) has a certain set of expressions, while we can actually get them in different forms if we get new data.
 We can solve this by adding a try and except block.
 For example for budget data: